 Haiku are an accessible form of poetry for all ages and can be created in a short time.
 Participants are likely to be familiar with the concept of haiku but may have not written one.
 Writing haiku encourages creativity and it can also promote mindfulness as participants need to focus on the world around them for inspiration.
 Going outside, or on a short "haiku walk" is particularly recommended when composing haiku and this can act as a good break from other activities.

 All ages - recommended from 4 years to adult

-Equipment: Set up: Printed Copies of the Writing a Haiku None required Outside worksheet for each participant Recommended: Clipboards or something to lean on Access to an outdoor green space Pencils and pens Seating or area where participants can read their final poems aloud at the end
+- Printed Copies of the Writing a Haiku

+Outside worksheet for each participant

+- Clipboards or something to lean on

+- Pencils and pens